Amanda M. Murdie

 Recent Representative Publications

-Principles and Problems: The Human Security Effects of International NGOs.
-Forthcoming in 2014.
+Murdie, Amanda.
+2014.
+Help or Harm: The Human Security Effects of International NGOs.
 Stanford University Press.